 sf’s plot method also has arguments specific to geographic data.

-expandBB, for example, can be used plot an
+expandBB, for example, can be used to plot an

 sf object in context:

 it takes a numeric vector of length four that expands the bounding box of the plot relative to zero in the following order: bottom, left, top, right.